csys-fresher-batch-2019/sql-manoj/README.md

 ```

-To find passenger who is not submitted pan details:
+To find passenger who has not submitted pan details:

 ```sql